xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Add tilt parameter to the Arch model to allow better 3D perspective.
+Fixes #250.
    -- enh (keithsw) Add starfield option to meteors implode/explode look more like a starfield -- enh (keithsw) Add autosave to .working.xml files ... saves every 3 minutes as long as the sequence is not playing -- enh (keithsw) Zoom and rotate added to buffer panel including value curves for most parameters -- enh (keithsw) Blur Value Curve Added
 2016.33  May 25, 2016
    -- bug (dkulp) Maybe fix #571?
 Don't post the event, call directly.
    -- bug (dkulp) don't draw the grid and then immediately refresh anyway.
    -- bug (dkulp) Log a few more opengl things, Force GDI driver down to 1.x -- enh (keithsw) General import improvements: filename in title bar, warnings
              if you have not saved mapping and the ability to suppress excessive error messages.
    -- enh (keithsw) Improved xLights sequence import.
    -- enh (gil)   Add right-click delete model option in layout list.